influxdata/influxdb-client-js/influxdb-client-apis.error_2.op.md

 ## Error\_2.op property

-op describes the logical code operation during error.
+Describes the logical code operation when the error occurred.
 Useful for debugging.

 <b>Signature:</b>